Bulk SaveChangesSupercharge your EF Core SaveChanges by adding 'Bulk'

 Why BulkSaveChanges update all columns by default (EF6 only)?

-The BulkSaveChanges try to combine most commands in a single operation.
+The BulkSaveChanges tries to combine most commands in a single operation.
 Updating different columns from an action to another will require generating different SQL and being executed in several database round-trips.

 That's still possible to have the same behavior of SaveChanges by disabling the option ForceUpdateUnmodifiedValues: